-Announced Date of Time Time or Test Description of Test Started Ended Unannounced Sounding of all building fire alarms and a full sweep of the building to ensure that all individuals vacated the building.
-Seventeen 7/17/2017 individuals were asked to leave the building because they did not evacuate on their own.
-2:00 PM 3:00 PM Unannounced 7/17/2017 Test of university's mass notification 2.00 F W 3.00 F W Unannounced systems: SMS Alert System and website 3/13/2017 alert system 4:32 PM 4:32 AM Unannounced Test of university's mass notification systems: SMS Alert System and website 8/21/2017 alert system 9:35 AM 9:35 PM Unannounced Sounding of all building fire alarms and a full sweep of the building to ensure that all individuals vacated the building.
-Twenty individuals were asked to leave the building 11:20 10/8/2018 because they did not evacuate on their own.
-10:30 AM AM Unannounced 10/0/2010 Test of university's mass notification 10.007 7 Gridiniodilood systems: SMS Alert System and website 03/29/2020 alert system.
-3:20 PM 3:20 PM Unannounced Sounding of all building fire alarms and a full sweep of the building to ensure that all 08/19/2020 individuals vacated the premises.
-2:15 PM 2:45 PM Unannounced
+Date of Test Description of Test Time Started Time Ended Announced or Unannounced 10/8/2018 Sounding of all building fire alarms and a full sweep of the building to ensure that all individuals vacated the building.
+Twenty individuals were asked to leave the building because they did not evacuate on their own.
+10:30 AM 11:20 AM Unannounced 03/29/2020 Test of university's mass notification systems: SMS Alert System and website alert system.
+3:20 PM 3:20 PM Unannounced 08/19/2020 Sounding of all building fire alarms and a full sweep of the building to ensure that all individuals vacated the premises.
+2:15 PM 2:45 PM Unannounced 09/08/2021 Test of university's mass notification systems: SMS Alert System and website alert system.
+10:02 AM 10:02 AM Unannounced 09/15/2021 Sounding of all building fire alarms and a full sweep of the building to ensure that all individuals vacated the premises.
+2:30 PM 3:00 PM Unannounced